 It's a good idea to serve notice before you make a Planning Application or your neighbours will receive letters from other surveyors encouraging them to dissent and appoint them.

 You can prepare and serve your own notices and we provide 'easy to use' free templates as interactive PDF forms (see the red button below).
 Alternatively we will be happy to prepare the notice for you (This will reduce the chance of a notice being invalid due to error or omission).
-We charge £75 plus VAT to prepare a 'bespoke' notice including Land Registry search fees (to verify ownership).
+Otherwise we make a small charge to prepare a 'bespoke' notice.

 In domestic situations we recommend and prepare a notice in the form of a friendly letter from the person doing the work which you sign and hand to your neighbour.
 We also annotate your designers drawings as necessary to validate the notice and for clarity and provide explanatory notes.
 You can call us or use the green link below:- .